johnwlockwood/relativity-spacetime/memory-bank/task-summary-add-spacetime-elements.md

 - The mass slider allows for interactive exploration of different mass values
 - The grid deformation is properly scaled for visibility
 - The Earth sphere provides a reference point for the spacetime deformation
+- The fullscreen layout provides a more immersive experience
+- The UI controls are easily accessible in the top left corner
 - Future improvements could include adding the other sliders and elements from the prototype